A modern Robin Hood would be

 This stirs discontent and radically undermines our democratic values and institutions.
 The ideal solution to this would be a global progressive tax on individual net worth.
 Those who are trying to enter the game and start accumulating new wealth would pay little, and those who already have billions would pay a lot.
 This would foster mobility and keep inequality under control.

 In arguing that concentrations of wealth “stirs discontent and radically undermines our democratic values” Piketty plays on the fears of the affluent.
 We don’t want to be disturbed by discontent and don’t want to believe that we are undemocratic.

-A much simpler justification was used by earlier economists, such as Bentham and Mill, that it is right to take from the rich to give to the poor because the rich value what has been taken less than the poor that receive it.
-This is the utilitarian principle of maximising human satisfaction (or utility or satisfaction ).
+A much simpler justification was used by earlier economists, such as Bentham and Mill that it is right to take from the rich to give to the poor because the rich value what has been taken less than the poor that receive it.
+Generalised, this becomes the utilitarian principle of maximising happiness (or utility or satisfaction ).
 It is a moral principle

 Piketty may be avoiding the utilitarianism because of the objections that moral philosophers can put forward.
-In the 21st century, few would regard the Roman Games, where the audience delighted in Christians being eaten by lions as morally correct – even if the total pleasure of the crowd exceeded the negative pleasure (the pain) of the Christians.
-But economics won’t help here either: It has nothing to say.
-A utilitarianism approach is the best economics can do in the moral field: Not perfect but good enough.
+In the 21st century, few would regard the Roman Games, where the audience delighted in Christians being eaten by lions, as morally correct – even if the total pleasure of the crowd exceeded the negative pleasure (the pain) of the Christians.